-Ballot Recommendations - Fall 2018
+Ballot Recommendations - November 3, 2020 Election

 Every election year, the Metro Chamber's Advocacy Council provides recommendations on statewide and local ballot measures that are critical to Santa Rosa's and Sonoma County's future.
 A Ballot Measure Task Force of our Advocacy Council convened several times to examine the state and local ballot measures that will appear on the November ballot.
 Task Force recommendations were approved by both the broader Advocacy Council and the Chamber Board.